adler-j/ryanwattersme/content/singletons/about.md

 layout: about
 tags: [about,info]
 categories: []
+remove_kudos: true
 comments: First attempt at creating the About page for ryanwatters.io
 ---

 ## Me

 My name is Ryan.
-I am a content strategist, content marketer, editor, writer, web publisher, nerd, Japanophile, inchoate front-end developer, ramen aficionado, and (arguably the worst[^1]) guitarist in Chicago, IL.
+I am a content strategist, content marketer, front-end developer, editor, writer, web publisher, unabashed nerd, Japanophile, ramen aficionado, and (arguably the worst[^1]) guitarist in Chicago, IL.

 A couple items of note, if I may: